KDE/mimetreeparser/README.md

 ## License

 This project is licensed under the GNU General License (GPL-2.0-only AND GPL-2.0-or-later).
-New file are expected to be licensed under the GPL-2.0-or-later
+New files are expected to be licensed under the GPL-2.0-or-later.